aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getEmbeddedImage() {#getEmbeddedImage--}

+<b>@deprecated.</b> Please use the 'embeddedImage' property instead.
 Gets and sets the embeddedn image in the cell.

 ```javascript
 getEmbeddedImage() : Uint8Array;